-The following discussion describes the significant elements of the Company's executive compensation program, with particular emphasis on the process for determining the compensation payable to the named executive officers ("Named Executive Officer" or "NEOs"), being (i) the Chief Executive Officer ("CEO"), (ii) the Chief Financial Officer ("CFO"), (iii) each of the three other most highly compensated executive officers (or individuals acting in a similar capacity) of the Company, and (iv) each individual who would have been a NEO but for the fact that such individual was neither an executive officer of the Company nor acting in a similar capacity at the end of Fiscal 2016.
-For Fiscal 2016, the Company's NEOs were:
+The following discussion describes the significant elements of the Company's executive compensation program, with particular emphasis on the process for determining the compensation payable to the named executive officers ("Named Executive Officer" or "NEOs"), being (i) the Chief Executive Officer ("CEO"), (ii) the Chief Financial Officer ("CFO"), (iii) each of the three other most highly compensated executive officers (or individuals acting in a similar capacity) of the Company, and (iv) each individual who would have been a NEO but for the fact that such individual was neither an executive officer of the Company nor acting in a similar capacity at the end of Fiscal 2017.
+For Fiscal 2017, the Company's NEOs were:

-- José Boisjoli, President and CEO; - Sébastien Martel, CFO; - Alain Villemure, Vice President and General Manager, Marine Propulsion Systems Division; - Denys Lapointe, Senior Vice President, Design, Innovation and Corporate Image; - Anne Bélec, Senior Vice President, Global Brand, Communications and Parts, Accessories & Clothing; and - Giulia Cirillo, former Senior Vice President, Global Human Resources and Health, Safety & Security.
+- José Boisjoli, President and CEO; - Sébastien Martel, CFO; - Alain Villemure, Vice President and General Manager, Marine Propulsion Systems Division; - Denys Lapointe, Senior Vice President, Design, Innovation and Corporate Image; - Martin Langelier, Senior Vice President, General Counsel and Public Affairs.